TSoli/advance-tuition/README.md

 verify the email address.
 Alternatively, go to the web UI and click on the three dots next to the user.
 Click Edit User and change the slider so that the email is verified.
 Now you should be able to Login to the app normally.

-Note: For now, every time you restart the emulators the database and users will be cleared.
-I believe there is a way to enable persistence for this which I will look into for the future.